Bg

 Dealing with your three year old’s strong opinions can be tough at mealtime, but they are a part of typical development.
 Kids at this age often have strong likes and dislikes when it comes to food - and they make sure you know it!
 Avoid power struggles by letting them know they don’t have to eat anything they don’t want to and by serving less liked foods alongside foods they typically accept.

 You don’t need us to tell you this, but three year olds are busy, busy!
 It can be hard for them to stop playing and exploring in order to eat.
 Transitioning to a new activity, especially when it’s not on their terms, can be difficult for some kids.
-Giving a five-minute warning before meal or snack time and using a visual timer can help manage your child’s expectations and get them prepped to come to the table when it’s time.
+Giving a five-minute warning before meal or snack time and using a can help manage your child’s expectations and get them prepped to come to the when it’s time.

 While parents and caregivers should be the ones deciding what’s served, it’s okay to offer your little one simple choices.
-An example would be asking, “Would you like blueberries or strawberries with your breakfast?”
+An example would be asking, “Would you like blueberries or with your breakfast?”
 Involving your toddler in decision-making helps give them a sense of control and can make it more likely for them to eat what you offer.

 Choosing the foods you serve your family is highly personal and can become complicated as children get older.
 They may begin preschool or spend time at friends’ houses.
 While it can be difficult to watch your child be exposed to foods you may not otherwise choose, it’s best to take a deep breath and focus on what you can control - what you bring into your own home.